ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/agent-security-aws.md

 The agents use HTTPS connections to its API servers for communication between a running agent, the API Manager, AWS API Gateway, or Amplify Central.
 The Traceability Agents also use the Lumberjack protocol over TCP to communicate to the Amplify search logs service.

 Authentication to the servers is enforced through tokens, username/password, or public/private keys, depending upon what is required by the particular server.
 All JWT tokens and private keys and secrets stay within the environment of the agent.
 Public keys are registered in Amplify Central.
 Configuration details for these settings can be found at [Discovery Agent variables](/docs/central/connect-aws-gateway/deploy-your-agents-1/#discovery-agent) and [Traceability Agent variables](/docs/central/connect-aws-gateway/deploy-your-agents-1/#traceability-agent).
-For the AWS API Gateway Discovery and Traceability agents, the configuration details are at [Deploy agents - advanced functionality](/docs/central/connect-aws-gateway/deploy-your-agents-1).
+For the AWS API Gateway Discovery and Traceability agents, the configuration details are at [Reference - Agent configuration](/docs/central/connect-aws-gateway/deploy-your-agents-1).

 ## Agent configuration file: securing AWS access